AnandhiRamaiah/AzIntegrationServices/integration-services.md

 - **Delivery & Retry**

-  - provides durable delivery
+  - Provides *Durable Delivery*

-  - decides whether it should retry the delivery, **dead-letter** the event, or drop the event based on the type of the error
+  - Decides whether it should retry the delivery, **dead-letter** the event, or drop the event based on the type of the error

-  - can't be fixed with retries (for example, if the endpoint is deleted), EventGrid will either perform dead-lettering on the event or drop the event if dead-letter isn't configured
+  - Can't be fixed with retries (e.g. if the endpoint is deleted), *Event Grid* will either perform *dead-lettering* on the event or drop the event if dead-letter isn't configured